8 minute read

 Write-Host " > Solution $solutionName could not be installed correctly." -ForeGroundColor Green

-throw "Error occured while installing solution $solutionName"
+throw "Error occurred while installing solution $solutionName"

 }